lbud/run_sf/README.md

 ## Overview

 * Parsed XML data download of OpenStreetMap map of SF into a map graph
-* Used Google Elevation API for elevation data for all intersections
+* Used Google Elevation API to get elevation data for all intersections
 * Stored all graph data in PostgreSQL database with PostGIS extension for geospatial querying; used SQLAlchemy and GeoAlchemy to interact with DB
 * Modified [A\* pathfinding algorithm][A\*]
-* Single-page app built on Python/Flask and JavaScript/jQuery
+* Single-page app built on Python/Flask and JavaScript/AJAX
 * Deployed using DigitalOcean VPS

 ## Modified A\* Algorithm

-I started my pathfinding algorithm by implementing A\* in its classic incarnation, so that it could simply find a path from A to B. In A\*, a node that may be along a path is scored using
+I started my [pathfinding algorithm](utils/pathfinding.py) by implementing A\* in its classic incarnation, so that it could simply find a path from A to B. In A\*, a node that may be along a path is scored using

 ```
 f(n) = g(n) + h(n)